bobbyiliev/101-linux-commands-ebook/ebook/en/content/014-the-mkdir-command.md

 # The `mkdir` command

-The `mkdir` command in Linux/Unix is used to make a directory.
+The `mkdir` command in Linux/Unix is used to create a directory.

 For example: